-StudioRIP is a PostScript 3, PDF 1.7, TIFF, JPEG and BMP compatible software RIP, designed for high speed and high quality devices like imagesetters or platesetters, as well as for inkjet and laser printers or any other raster printing devices.
+StudioRIP is a PostScript 3, PDF 1.7 (ISO 32000-1:2008), TIFF, JPEG and BMP compatible software RIP, designed for high speed and high quality devices like platesetters or imagesetters, inkjet devices used for repro (CTP, CTF) or proofing purposes, laser printers or any other raster printing devices.
 Unlike other RIP's, all StudioRIP's features are written into the core software, eliminating the potential conflicts which exist in many plug-in workflow solutions.